chhotii-alex/prospective-randomizer/README.md

 [maybe work through an example with pictures with arrows]

 Non-numeric (i.e. categorical) features can be converted to numeric by encoding as one-hot features.
 [Do I need to explain this?]
+A concern with this approach is that a single feature then potentially becomes several feature, and thus makes several contributions to the dot product of the feature vectors.
+This will give the categorical feature greater importance than other features, unless [...
+TODO: do I do weighting?]

 While this approach could be applied manually (particularly if there is only one feature being equalized), it is better to computerize the algorithm and leave humans out of the group-assignment loop, thus avoiding